Chemistry I Placement Exam

 General Chemistry I at Messiah College is the first in a sequence of chemistry courses intended for science and engineering majors.
 The course has a prerequisite of high school chemistry.
 It relies heavily on that material, and quickly moves to new content.
 This course also relies heavily on the tools of algebra.
 In order to better track students through courses they are prepared to succeed in, the American Chemical Society’s Toledo Placement Exam IS required for continued enrollment in General Chemistry I. This exam will be offered several times each spring for returning Messiah College students.
 It will be offered on Saturday morning during New Student Orientation for all first year, transfer and dual-enrollment students.
 This exam can only be taken one time a semester.

 The exam consists of 60 multiple-choice questions, divided into three sections: math, general chemistry knowledge, and specific chemistry knowledge.
-In order to remain enrolled in General Chemistry I, you must obtain a score of 28 out of 60 on this exam.
-Or, if your score lies between 28-34, you must have at least a 14 on the 20 questions from the math section.
-After examining course data, and consulting other programs that use the same exam, we believe these scores are prerequisites needed for academic success in General Chemistry I.
+Students scoring at least a 35 on this exam will remain enrolled in General Chemistry I. If you obtain a score between 28-34, you must have at least a 14 on the 20 questions from the math section to remain enrolled in General Chemmistry I. After examining course data and consulting other programs that use the same exam, we believe these scores are prerequisites needed for academic success in General Chemistry I.

 Students not receiving these scores on the placement exam will be automatically enrolled in CHEM 101, Introductory College Chemistry.
 This course will use the same text as General Chemistry, but move at a slower pace, with more emphasis on problem solving, and the mathematics needed for success in chemistry.
 It will not include a lab.
 The Toledo Placement Exam will be part of the final for this course.
 General Chemistry I is offered again in the spring semester so that students can continue directly on.